Lazzaro Donati

 Lazzaro Donati (January 8, 1926 – 1977) was an Italian painter.

-Life
+Early life and education

 Lazzaro Donati was born in Florence on January 8, 1926.
 He attended the Florence Academy of Fine Arts and obtained a doctor's degree in economics from the University of Florence.

+Career

 He began to paint in 1953, and in 1955 held his first exhibition at the Indiano Gallery in Florence.
 Within three years eleven exhibitions followed in Italy, and as his reputation grew he was invited to give major exhibitions in London, Paris, New York, Chicago, Rio de Janeiro and Montevideo.
 He was also a sculptor and photographer, and he published two books of his photographs in the Famous Cities of the World Series on Venice and Florence.